valerio-bozzolan/bbb-render/README.md

 ## Downloading a presentation

-The first script will download the presentation assets locally:
+First, download the presentation assets locally.
+The `download.py` script accepts 2 parameters:

 ```
-./download.py presentation_url outdir
+./download.py PRESENTATION_URL OUTDIR
 ```

-The `presentation_url` should be a full URL containing the string `/playback/presentation/2.0/playback.html?meetingId=`.
+The `PRESENTATION_URL` should be a full URL containing the string `/playback/presentation/2.0/playback.html?meetingId=`.
 This will download the presentation metadata, video footage and slides.

 ## Create a GES project